-Wood was the most common material used in the construction of soldiers’ shields especially because wood was inexpensive to use and soldiers typically came of humble origins, so they could easily afford such shields.
+Wood was the most common material used in the construction of soldiers’ shields especially because wood was inexpensive to use and soldiers typically came from humble origins, so they could easily afford such shields.

 A pavise was a special type of shield which was used by crossbowmen during the medieval period.
 Crossbowmen typically required some time to reload their weapon after discharging it and they sought refuge behind a pavise while reloading the weapon.

-A notable feature of the pavise was that it could adjusted and set up on rough ground with the help of an attached spike, eliminating the need for a soldier to support it with one arm.
+A notable feature of the pavise was that it could be adjusted and set up on the rough ground with the help of an attached spike, eliminating the need for a soldier to support it with one arm.

-A Targe was a popular type of shield used by the infantry soldiers from 13th to 16th centuries.
+A Targe was a popular type of shield used by the infantry soldiers from the 13th to 16th centuries.
 The earliest use of a targe shield by infantry soldiers can be traced back to medieval Spain.

 The inside of a targe included two enarmes, one fixed as a hand-grip and the other adjustable so that it could be conveniently attached along the forearm.

-The shield was popular among all parts of medieval society, and soldiers especially preferred it for its light-weight and sturdy design combined with a highly inexpensive construction.
+The shield was popular among all parts of medieval society, and soldiers especially preferred it for its lightweight and sturdy design combined with a highly inexpensive construction.

 The small size of the shield made it easy to carry and swing.
 It also came with an additional strap which allowed the user of the shield to sling it over the back when not using it.

-By the late medieval period, specialised types of soldiers such as archers and crossbowmen had become a regular part of battlefield combat.
+By the late medieval period, specialized types of soldiers such as archers and crossbowmen had become a regular part of battlefield combat.